melissakendall/melissakendall.github.io/_drafts/august-blog-post.md

   * Form: 7
   * CNR: 1
 * Offers: 1

-These stats are for CTTC only, and don't include the dozens of rejections I received for MARKED, SOULBOUND, and 8 short stories.

 <!-- @TODO: Add Courney, Anne, Julie, Meg to these stats -->